How to fix Google Analytics code?

 - The length of time spent on each page.

-- What internal links were clicked.
+- What internal links have been visited.

-Monitoring Google Analytics issues
+Final word on fixing Google Analytics code issues